Ruturajn/Dotfiles/README.md

 - Editing line `10` and `12` in the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script to add your sudo password.
 - Editing line `6` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script to add the path to your wallpaper.
   This can be skipped if you want to use nitrogen, to set your wallaper.
 You will need to set a wallpaper the first time you login to Qtile.
-This only a one time thing, and the wallpaper you chose will persist, due to line `9` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script.
+This is only a one time thing, and the wallpaper you chose will persist, due to line `9` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script.
 - This is optional, for rounded corners you can edit line `147` in [picom.conf](https://github.com/Ruturajn/Dotfiles/blob/main/picom.conf), and set